Skip to main content

 Pre-existing Conditions

 Genki: Offers limited coverage for pre-existing conditions depending on the plan tier and disclosure during application.
 Chronic conditions that are stable and well-managed may receive partial coverage after a waiting period.
-Explorer and Premium tiers are more accommodating than Traveller.
 Full details are assessed during the application process.

 Heymondo: Does not cover pre-existing conditions.
 This is standard for trip-based travel insurance.
 Any medical treatment related to a pre-existing condition is excluded.

 Pre-existing conditions verdict: Genki wins.
-While Genki’s coverage is limited, it is better than Heymondo’s outright exclusion.
+While Genki’s coverage is limited, it’s better than Heymondo’s outright exclusion.
 If you have a chronic condition requiring ongoing management, Genki is the only option here.

 Flexibility: Buying Mid-Trip and Fixed Dates

 Genki: Allows you to purchase coverage from anywhere in the world, even after you have left your home country.
-There is no requirement to purchase before departure.
+There’s no requirement to purchase before departure.
 Coverage operates on a rolling monthly subscription with no fixed end date required.
 Cancel anytime with 30 days notice.

 Who Should Choose Genki